xoolive/traffic/docs/gallery/kaliningrad.rst

 been flying on the thin border between Finland, Sweden and Baltic states :ref:`Flight Information Regions (FIR) <How to access airspace information?>`.

+Actually, operations are almost in a "business as usual" situation:

-All what is more than 12 nautical miles beyond the coasts is technically international airspace, so the flight plan might actually be legit...
+- all what is more than 12 nautical miles beyond the coasts is international airspace, the ban only applies within that limit;
+- flight plans are filed along this thin strip;
+- air traffic control provide services and keep in constant communication with all aircraft.

 .. jupyter-execute::
+    :hide-output:

     from traffic.data import opensky
     import pandas as pd